hendersontrent/linear-system-tool/README.md

 # linear-system-tool
-Builds an R shiny application for practising solving linear systems of equations.
+Builds an R shiny application for practicing solving linear systems of equations.

+## Webtool

+The application can be found at:

+Please note that it is a work-in-progress, and will be iteratively improved and worked on.